-1. Our vicar is Dave Tomlinson and he lives with his wife Pat in the Vicarage next door to the Church.
-Pat is part-time Parish Administrator, working with Lucy, who is also part-time.
+1. Our vicar used to be Dave Tomlinson and he lived with his wife Pat in the Vicarage next door to the Church.
 Dave is a scouser and supports Liverpool FC.
 He once ran a church in a pub called Holy Joe’s.
 Public House, piloted in 2014, was ‘Lent in a Bar’ and had a similar vibe.

 2. We have two services on Sunday morning, and an evening service on the first, second and fourth Sunday.
 (Of the month, not the year).
 At 9.15am there is a short, meditative communion service, with no talk or hymns, no notices or collection.
 At 11am our main service, including a crèche and activities for children, features our choir and the eucharist.
 It finishes as the smell of freshly brewed coffee drifts across the church and the fairly traded products of the Traidcraft stall are on sale.